Ferrari 365 GT4 BB / 512 BB / 512i BB ~ 1973-84

 The design was by Pininfarina, then coachbuilder Sergio Scaglietti, located down the street from Ferrari, assembled almost all 365 BBs by hand.
 Pininfarina drew a low profile hood allowed by the engine now sitting at the back.
 Ferrari’s new Supercar had a thin nose adorned by a set of clear or orange rectangular turning signal/parking lights depending on the market.
 A pair of retractable pop-up headlights, with two round lights on each side, was located just above the turning signals.
 Between the pop-up headlights was a slatted brushed rectangular aluminum air vent sitting on the hood as seen on the 365 GT4 2+2 and 400.
 The 365 GT4 BB had a rear quarter window, and like the little Dino’s, the rear window was vertical but not panoramic.
 Prolonging the roofline, were rear buttresses adorning a black spoiler on top of the rear window to create downforce.
 The rear engine lid had two massive longitudinal black plastic rectangular carburetor covers with a battery of intake louvers on them.
 Under the body’s belt line, the whole half bottom of the 365 BB was painted black and the rear had the infamous and "ugly" three round cluster taillights on each side, matched by the three exhaust pipes also seen on each side… not the best visual cue.
 To finish, the five-spoke Cromodora alloy wheel set had a central spinner hub nut.

 Inside only two bucket seats were found with a very simple rectangular binnacle under a three-branch steering wheel now equipped with a more precise rack and pinions system.
 Two auxiliary gauges were also found in the center dash and by the door.
-No center console was found aboard, and the five-speed transmission gear lever gate was exposed like any proper Ferrari should be.
+No center console was found aboard, and the five-speed transmission gear lever gate was exposed like it should be in any proper Ferrari.

 The engine was a little revelation because it was the first flat 12 cylinder for a production car.
-Both cylinder banks were flat and opposed to each other at 180˚.
-This was evoked in the name “BB” as for Berlinetta Boxer (Boxer = opposed cylinders).
+Both cylinder banks were flat and opposed to each other at 180˚, but even if it was evoqued in its name, the "BB" didn't have a Boxer engine but a Flat V12 due to its pistons not being opposed when in motion.
 Unlike the Dino program, the engine was placed longitudinally, but to not end up with a long tail, the gearbox was fitted underneath the engine giving it a high center of gravity, not ideal for cornering.
 The flat four-cam 12 cylinder engine had the same capacity as the 4.4 liter (268 cu in) V12 Daytona and developed 380 hp at 7200 rpm.
-This propelled the Berlinetta Boxer from 0 to 60 mph in 5.4 seconds, while the top speed was 175 mph (282 km/h), falling short of the factory claimed 188 mph (302 km/h).
+This propelled the Berlinetta Boxer from 0 to 62 mph in 5.4 seconds, while the top speed was 175 mph (282 km/h), falling short of the factory claimed 188 mph (302 km/h).

 In 1976 the first evolution arrived with the Ferrari 512 BB, now the nomenclature revealed the engine size and number of cylinders, not the capacity of a single cylinder in cubic centimeters.
 But in perfect Italian fashion (I caught a fish that big!) the engine was closer to a 4.9 liter (302 cu in) instead of a 5 liter.
 Still fed by four triple choke Weber carburetors, this bigger engine had a dry sump unlike the unit found on the 365 GT4 BB, but it also was more restricted with 360 hp at 6800 rpm; none the less, it had 10% more torque and was more drivable around town.
 To increase handling, the rear track was widened and the rear suspension was revised; a front spoiler lip was also fitted to stop the unsettling front-end floating effect felt at high speed.